-The collection consists of a letter, dated March 15 1864, written by Lt.
-Thomas A. Cobb from the Company A of the 10th Indiana Infantry to his father in Chattanooga, Tennessee on March 15, 1864.
+The collection consists of a letter, dated March 15, 1864, written by Lt.
+Thomas A. Cobb from Company A of the 10th Indiana Infantry to his father in Chattanooga, Tennessee.
 On the fourth page of the letter, the Lt. describes what he witnessed in November 1863.
 In one section he states, "I saw a dead rebel the dogs had pulled him out of the ground where he had been partly buried and had been eating at him!"

 In this return, Lieutenant R. H. M. Donnelly enumerates the clothing and equipment (including tools, beds, tents, and books) in the possession of Company D of the 13th Tennessee Cavalry (USA) as of March 1864.
 At the time the report was written, the unit was stationed in Nashville, Tennessee.

 Seventy page battlefield ledger for Company B of the 117th Illinois Volunteer Infantry.
 The ledger includes daily medical reports from January 24th to April 15, 1863.
 During this time the company was stationed at Ft.
 Pickering, Tenn. defending Memphis.
 Patients are listed by name and action (i.e. excused from duty, assigned modified duty, sent to hospital, or quarantine).
 A small loose piece of paper -- possibly a prescription or doctor's note -- is included among the pages.

 This letter, written by A. G. Showey Company H of of the 30th Indiana Volunteers, is addressed to his cousin and dated April 18th, 1862 from Murfreesboro, Tennessee.
 He describes his general well-being and inquires as to the health of his relations; furthermore, he requests a letter from his cousin, Clomeria Green.